 What Does an ASIT Gain from Camp?

 Former ASITs over the years have gone on to do amazing things.
-They have used their gained skills to apply for Veterinarian School, Animal Internships, and Prestigious Universities all over the country!
+They have used their gained skills to apply for Veterinarian School, Animal Internships, and prestigious Universities all over the country!
 The ASIT Program yields resume/CV building and opportunities to discuss skills developed that are definitely unique and differs to others.

 ASITs in the Animal Area